Sitecore/jss/docs/data/routes/docs/client-frameworks/nextjs/nextjs-static-export/en.md

 Using JSS Next.js sample app you can run `jss export` that allows you to export your app to static HTML, which can be run standalone without the need of a Node.js server.
 Read more about Next.js [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export).

-> Currently here are limitations for usage of Static Export:
+> Currently, these are the limitations of the Next.js sample app for usage of Static HTML Export:
 > 1. i18n not supported, so multilingual apps can't be exported.
 > 1. Visitor Identification not available.
 > 1. Request rewrites not supported.
-> 1. API Routes are not supported because they can't be prerendered to HTML.

 These instructions you should apply in order to run `next export`:
 1. Remove `i18n`: